shoui520/shoui520.github.io/docs/routine.md

 - Study JLPT N3 Grammar.
 I will have a Anki deck out some day for N5, N4 and N3 grammar.
 - Start studying Japanese pronunciation and pitch accent with [this guide](https://docs.google.com/document/d/1ReBf08JFK4n0PXdOxThAfWuiK9UWVZEWWzeKSECWTQo)
 - Start reading longer texts such as visual novels.
 Participate in TheMoeWay Discord's VN club to hang out with other people doing the same.
-- Train your ability to recognize and read Japanese numbers.
+- Train your ability to recognize and read Japanese numbers, with this resource: [Practice Japanese Numbers](https://langpractice.com/japanese/).
 - When you are comfortable, study JLPT N2 and N1 grammar.
 - Start a "mining" Anki deck sometime after you finish the Core deck.
 - Finish a visual novel in under 6 months after starting it.